Aosta Valley Airport

 Aosta Valley Airport (Aeroporto della Valle d'Aosta, Aéroport de la Vallée d'Aoste) is an airport located in Les Îles, Saint-Christophe, serving the Aosta Valley region of Italy.

 Air Vallée previously had its head office on the property of Aosta Airport.

 The largest aircraft that has operated at the airport was a BAe 146 operated by Malmo Aviation, but the Boeing 737 and Airbus A318 could possibly also land there too.

 Airlines and destinations

-As of October 2024, there are no scheduled services at the airport.
+The following airlines operate regular scheduled services at Salerno: